 PacBio technology can also be used for RNA sequencing by a technique termed Iso-Seq.
 Using the Iso-Seq method, entire transcripts, including any isoforms, can be sequenced.
 In this method, RNA is converted to cDNA, and HiFi sequencing is used to generate sequencing data.

 ---- Oxford Nanopore Technology (ONT)

 ONT sequencing is based on the passage of single-stranded nucleic acid (DNA or RNA) through a protein nanopore.
 The DNA templates are loaded onto a flow cell containing a membrane embedded with hundreds to thousands of nanopores.
 A preloaded motor enzyme along with an applied ion current, moves the single strand through the pore.
-The passage of each nucleotide through the pore results in a characteristic disruption in ion current detected by sensors.
+The passage of each nucleotide through the pore results in a characteristic disruption in the ion current detected by sensors.

 Beyond DNA sequencing, ONT may be used to sequence RNA and detect DNA and RNA modifications.
 Similar to PacBio, ONT can sequence full-length RNA as cDNA.
 However, ONT also has the ability to use native RNA.

-2.1.
-Were are we today?
+3.2.
+Where are we today?

-Although the core questions in genetic research are related to disentangling the associations between DNA, RNA and protein, the current tools and methods of data analysis are not oriented towards integration of knowledge.
+Although the core questions in genetic research are related to disentangling the associations between DNA, RNA and protein, the current tools and methods of data analysis are not oriented towards the integration of knowledge.